What Happens To A Narcissist In The End: Better or Worse

 The symptoms of their illness make them look like they are in continual pain.
 Their distress reaches a point where they must strain to smile even when they see their grandchild.

-They keep going to the consulting doctor to seek their attention, insisting that the doctor must have missed something and the treatment isn’t helping them recover.
+They keep going to the consulting doctor to seek their attention, insisting that the doctor must have missed something, and the treatment isn’t helping them recover.

 If the doctor restricts them from frequent visits, they would most likely go on the offensive about how medical incompetence has rendered them useless in carrying out activities of daily living (ADL).

-6. Become drug dependent or suicidal
+6. Become drug dependent or self-injurious

 Old age is a crisis in and of itself.
 It brings up many physical and emotional vulnerabilities.

-For a narcissist, aging is more difficult than others because they fully realize how badly they treated others when they were younger.
+For a narcissist, aging is more difficult than for others because they fully realize how badly they treated others when they were younger.
 Now that they are weak, those people may come for revenge.

 To escape their fears or gain a (fake) sense of courage, some narcissists may become addicted to drugs or alcohol.

 A drug-fueled alternative reality also helps them escape the reality of being abandoned in a loveless and scornful state.
-In a way, their drug dependency helps to fill the void inside them, of having lost control over people.

 7. Mature into milder narcissists

-A 1992 study found that “the elderly have less narcissism at their disposal to invest their own ego.”
+However, not every narcissist is a hopeless case in the end.
+A 1992 study found that “the elderly have less narcissism at their disposal to invest in their own ego.”

-Practice self-compassion and self-love.
-Forgive them and let go of your grudges towards them.
+• Forgive them and let go of your grudges towards them.

 Final Words